ryzenpay/ownitall/README.md

     - if you have a "liked songs" folder, name it "liked songs"
     - if all songs in folder have the same "album" metadata, that folder becomes an album
         - default is playlist
-    - cover image of an album needs to be a file called "cover.png" in the folder
+    - cover image of an album needs to be a file called "<ALBUM NAME>.png" in the folder
     - "loose" songs in the music library folder (root of folder) are added to "liked songs"